get home bag

 Examples of Situations Where a Get Home Bag Would Be Useful

-As I mentioned in the beginning of this article, there are many scenarios where having a Get Home Bag would be helpful.
+As I mentioned at the beginning of this article, there are many scenarios where having a Get Home Bag would be helpful.
 Some other examples are if there is an earthquake while you’re at work and the roads are blocked with debris, making it impossible to drive home.

 In this case, having a backpack filled with essentials such as food, water, first-aid supplies, and shelter materials can make all the difference in whether or not you survive.
 Another example is if there is civil unrest in your area due to protests or violence breaking out unexpectedly during your commute home from work.